 These variables reflect the person's confidence in, and satisfaction with, the USC provider.
 Four different facets of the person's level of confidence in the USC provider are examined: Is the provider the person or place family members would go to for new health problems (MINORP42), preventive health care (PREVEN42), referrals to other health professionals (REFFRL42), or ongoing health problems (ONGONG42).
-The person's level of satisfaction with the USC provider is examined in six ways: Does the USC provider generally listen to the person and seek the person's advice when choosing between treatments (TREATM42), ask about and show respect for treatments other doctors may give the person (RESPCT42), ask the person to help make decisions (DECIDE42), explain options to the person (EXPLOP42), and speak the person's language or provide translator services (LANGPR42) if the person prefers to speak in a language other than English (LANGHM42 is set to 2 (Spanish) or 3 (Another Language)).
+The person's level of satisfaction with the USC provider is examined in five ways: Does the USC provider: usually ask about prescription medications and treatments other doctors may give them (TREATM42), ask about and show respect for medical, traditional, and alternative treatments that the person is happy with (RESPCT42), ask the person to help make decisions between a choice of treatments (DECIDE42), present and explain all options to the person (EXPLOP42), and speak the person's language or provide translator services (LANGPR42) if the person prefers to speak in a language other than English (LANGHM42 is set to 2 (Spanish) or 3 (Another Language)).
 In 2003, all household members who share a USC provider and who live in a household where at least one person was not comfortable speaking English (ENGSPK42 = 2) had LANGPR42 set.
 Starting in 2004, only those persons who are not comfortable speaking English (ENGSPK42 = 1) have LANGPR42 set.

-2.5.8.6 Access to Medical Treatment, Dental Treatment, and Prescription Medicines
+2.5.7.6 Access to Medical Treatment, Dental Treatment, and Prescription Medicines